clixwise/tryton-by-example/README.md

 Database Snapshots : Data that illustrate the presentation

 The presentation comes in two TRYTON-compliant versions : 5.0 (branch) and 6.0 (main = branch)
 Version 6.0 of the presentation improves in quality on 5.0.
-Preferably refer to 6.0 even when running TRYTON 5.0 since the presentation addresses basic aspects of the system.
+It is recommended to use it even when running TRYTON 5.0.